vishvAsa/notes/economics/assets/goods/tradeables.md

 Bonds may be short-term or long-term.

+#### Sovereign Gold Bond
+- Let a government borrow your gold (rather money equal to k grams) for n years and pay you interest.
+After the term (or slightly earlier), you will be able to redeem money corresponding to the quantity of gold lent.
+- India 2022
+  - 2.50% annually payable half-yearly, guaranteed by the Government of India and no expenses or other charges.
+  - no storage hassles like physical gold, no capital gain tax on redemption, traded on exchanges, can be used as collateral for loans, and no GST and making charges unlike in physical gold.

 #### Mortgage backed securities

 Individuals get mortgages from certain businesses - loans with their homes as collateral.
 These lenders then bunch together such loans and sell ownership of these loans to others who then may split it up and sell shares of these loans on the stock market.